imaaronjames/Simple-Android-Ripple/README.md

 1. First, download the [Pointer Module](http://framerco.de/post/130291848269/module-pointer-helper-class-this-module-helps-you) by [Jordan Dobson](https://twitter.com/jordandobson). *This module is required.*
 2. Download the androidRipple.coffee file.
 2. Create a new Framer project and add both androidRipple.coffee and Pointer.coffee to your /modules folder.
-3. Add `android = require 'androidRipple'` at the top of your document.
+3. Add `Android = require 'androidRipple'` at the top of your document.

 [Sample Project can be found here](http://share.framerjs.com/aqzkcamx0iqw/)